dequelabs/axe-android/docs/image-view-name.md

 - An `ImageView` that provides context cannot be `AccessibilityFocused`.
 - When An `ImageView` is `AccessibilityFocused` **TalkBack** does not announce anything.

 Informative Images provide important context.
-An image is worth 1,000 words, do not have 1,000 words in your `ContentDescription', but a few can help provide blind users the missing context.
+An image is worth 1,000 words, do not put 1,000 words in your `ContentDescription`, but a few can help provide blind users needed context.

 ### Confirming It is a Violation